kat-myers/xenobots_redo/README.md

-#Welcome to Xenobots!
-Here is my 3D Creatures Update :)
 In the latest update, I create 3D, randomly-generated creatures.
 Each creature consists of a root link, called a torso, and has the opportunity to generate 0 to 4 segments at each branching point from the torso.
 The creatures can have 0 to 4 branching points, which are connected via joints at random values along the face of the torso.
 A diagram for how these creatures are generated is shown below: